Success by 6

 • Child Health, Wellness, and Safety

 • The Dolly Parton Foundation provides books to children in designated areas monthly from birth until five years of age.
-UWWA pays the cost of shipping these books to the childrens' homes.
+With assistance from the state of Alabama, UWWA pays the cost of shipping these books to the children's homes.

 • Success By 6 implemented the Dolly Parton Imagination Library (DPIL) in Tuscaloosa County September 2008.

-• Currently, about 6,400 children receive free books each month in West Alabama.
+• Currently, more than 8,400 children receive free books each month in West Alabama.

-• Since the DPIL began, almost 14,000 children have been part of the program.
+• Since the DPIL began, more than 18,000 children have been part of the program.

 • Research has shown children who are read to become better readers, develop critical thinking skills, and have better language skills.

-• Available in: Bibb, Greene, Hale, Marengo, Pickens, Sumter, and Tuscaloosa
+• DPIL is available in: Bibb, Fayette, Greene, Hale, Lamar, Marengo, Pickens, Sumter, and Tuscaloosa counties.

 • The calendar is intended for all four and five-year-old children who will enter kindergarten the following year.